 Are you not seeing a strong Return on Investment (ROI) from your optical marketing resources?
-While building a marketing strategy is a good step, if you’re not targeting the right audience, then you’re throwing away your marketing dollars.
+While building a marketing strategy is a good step, targeting the right audience takes planning and patience.

-A patient persona in an optometric practice is a fictitious representation of your ideal patient.
+As an industry benchmark, your optometric practice should aim to increase new patient growth by 8-10 percent every year.
+Developing patient personas, broad representations of your ideal patients, can take research and time but is valuable in elevating your marketing campaigns.
 Understanding who your ideal patient is will help your practice influence new patient growth and help you edge closer to the industry benchmark.

 The first step to creating a patient persona is to gather information about who your target audience is.
 There are a number of different ways you can find information on your ideal patient, so be creative!
 Some of the more common ways to gather patient persona information is to analyze your current patients, use your local demographics, and study your social media followers.